Robust certification of arbitrary outcome quantum measurements from temporal correlations: Conclusions

-Before concluding, it would be pertinent to mention that the analysis presented in this article for certifying quantum components received from an unknown provider, also furnishes a general methodology for introducing new temporal inequalities following the structure of the corresponding Bell inequalities.
+Before concluding, it would be pertinent to mention that the analysis presented in this article for certifying quantum components received from an unknown provider also furnishes a general methodology for introducing new Leggett-Garg type temporal inequalities following the structure of the existing Bell inequalities.
 Adopting this methodology, certification schemes for quantum devices using temporal correlations without requiring entanglement can be designed based on the existing certification protocols in the Bell scenarios involving entanglement.
+For example, based on the particular Bell-type inequalities proposed in \cite{ghzsarkar} applicable in the $N-m-d$ scenario (involving $N$ parties, $m$ measurement settings per party, $d$ outcomes per measurement setting) with $N, m, d$ being arbitrary, one can propose Leggett-Garg type temporal inequalities involving $m$ number of $d$-outcome measurements adopting the methodology described here.
+Further, one can use our method to propose self-testing/certification protocols of $m$ number of $d$-outcome quantum measurements using temporal correlations without using entanglement between spatially separated particles based on the self-testing proof derived in \cite{ghzsarkar}.
+Also, the method presented here can be further applied in the context of self-testing proof proposed in \cite{mub} to devise certification scheme of three-outcome mutually unbiased quantum measurements using temporal correlations that may be useful for secure certification of larger amount of randomness.

-Our analysis can be further extended for the certification of mutually unbiased $d$-outcome measurements using temporal correlations that may be useful for secure certification of larger amounts of randomness.
-Finally, it is worth noting that $d$-outcome measurements can be rigorously implemented in optical setups \cite{opticalsetup}.
-Unlike certification protocols of $d$-outcome measurements proposed earlier \cite{saha}, our scheme does not require any entanglement, thereby being less demanding to be verified experimentally, and should be more desirable for commercial purposes.
+To summarize, though the present study proposes certification protocol of some specific quantum measurements with arbitrary number of outcomes, the method presented here is quite general and can be immediately applied in different contexts to certify a wide range of quantum measurements employing temporal quantum correlations.
+Finally, it is worth noting that the certified $d$-outcome quantum measurements can be rigorously implemented in optical setups \cite{opticalsetup}.